electrified/rc2014-ds1302-rtc/README.md

 ## The board
 RomWBW has code to support a DS1302 Real Time Clock, enabling files to be timestamped and other timekeeping operations.
 This board implements the clock in a standard way for the RC2014.

-The design in largely based on the clock implementation on the [RetroBrew Computers SBC V2](https://retrobrewcomputers.org/doku.php?id=boards:sbc:sbc_v2:start) and [Zeta SBC V2](http://www.malinov.com/Home/sergeys-projects/zeta-sbc-v2).
+The design is largely based on the clock implementation on the [RetroBrew Computers SBC V2](https://retrobrewcomputers.org/doku.php?id=boards:sbc:sbc_v2:start) and [Zeta SBC V2](http://www.malinov.com/Home/sergeys-projects/zeta-sbc-v2).

 ## What can you use this for?
 Telling the time :)